Perfect Booze Pairings for Kids’ Snacks

 A friend of mine has a rule: “No chips without something green on them.”
-Smashed avocado – with or without a dash of sea salt and lemon – is great on chips, crackers, veggies, toast and much more.
-If your kids want a salty, no-so-healthy treat like nacho chips, this is a good compromise.
+Smashed avocado – with or without a dash of sea salt and lemon – is great on chips, crackers, veggies, toast, and much more.
+If your kids want a salty, not-so-healthy treat like nacho chips, this is a good compromise.

-Typically made from peanut butter, oats, coconut, chocolate chips, chia and flax seed, honey or maple syrup, these are favourites in my house.
+Typically made from peanut butter, oats, coconut, chocolate chips, chia and flaxseed, honey or maple syrup, these are favourites in my house.
 I’ve been on an anti-added sugar kick for a while so I switched to brown rice syrup and sugar-free peanut butter and no one noticed.
 I love these because when they’re craving something sweet, they’re much better than a store-bought granola bar, cookie or muffin.
-Google “no bake energy bites” for a variety of recipes.
+Here’s our favourite recipe.

 Pairs well with: Baileys and coffee

 What did I miss?
-Share your favourite after school snacks with us!
+Share your favourite snacks with us!